-The New South Wales Government has introduced new legislation for biodiversity conservation and native vegetation management, including the Biodiversity Conservation Act 2016 (the Act).
+The NSW Government has introduced new legislation for biodiversity conservation and native vegetation management, including the Biodiversity Conservation Act 2016 (the Act).
 One of the main goals of the Act is to conserve biodiversity.

 The Department of Planning, Industry and Environment (the Department) has established the Biodiversity Indicator Program to assess the status of biodiversity in New South Wales at the beginning of the Act – the first assessment – then at recommended intervals, including contributing to the 5-year review of the Act.

 Developing biodiversity indicators

 Recording the status of all plant and animal species across New South Wales is a very large, complex task, especially when many species remain unknown.
 To simplify the task, we have developed a suite of indicators to measure different aspects of biodiversity and ecological integrity (the capacity of ecosystems to retain biodiversity and adapt to change).
 This work was a partnership between the Department staff and CSIRO, the Australian Museum and Macquarie University.

 The method used to develop the indicators has been peer-reviewed and is available in a technical report (Measuring biodiversity and ecological integrity in NSW: Method for the Biodiversity Indicator Program) along with a plain-English summary (Measuring biodiversity and ecological integrity in NSW: Method summary).